winitzki/scall/tutorial/programming_dhall.md

   ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a
 ```

-Looking at our specific requirements, we find that we must rewrite the mapping type `∀(t : Type) → F r t → r t` first as a tuple type `(F r Integer → r Integer, F r Text → r Text)` because the type parameter `t` may only be either `Integer` or `Text.
+Looking at our specific requirements, we find that we must rewrite the mapping type `∀(t : Type) → F r t → r t` first as a tuple type `(F r Integer → r Integer, F r Text → r Text)` because the type parameter `t` may only be either `Integer` or `Text`.

 After currying, we obtain the following definition:
 ```dhall